 Use technology to extend worship beyond the sanctuary (Part 1)

 Every autumn, people wait with baited breath to see the hottest new gadget or coolest technology that is hitting the street.
-If you doubt this, watch the iPhone 5 pre-order frenzy, the hoopla about Google Glass or the hunt for the hot toy of the 2012 Christmas season.
-We are obsessed with technology.
+If you doubt this, watch the iPhone 5 pre-order frenzy or the hoopla about Google Glass.

 It is the same for the church.
 People are asking if their church should be on Facebook, Twitter, Google+ or other social media.
 Should pastors use iPads in the pulpit?
 What should you use to build your church website?
 Should you post your church videos on YouTube or GodTube?
 The questions keep coming.